kindanotright/CSCE156-Lab01/python/readme.md

 2. Login with your **Canvas credentials**

-3. Click on Lab 1.0 and hand in the `Statistics.java` source file.
+3. Click on Lab 1.0 and hand in the
+  * `birthday.py` and
+  * `statistics.py`

+source files.
 You can either click the large "handin" area and select the file or you can drag-drop the files.
 You will be able to re-handin the same file as many times as you want up until the due date.